optimisticloser/music-genie/PROJECT_SUMMARY.md

-# 🎵 Music Genie - Resumo Executivo para Entrevistas
+# 🎵 Music Genie - Executive Summary for Interviews

-## 📋 Visão Geral do Projeto
+## 📋 Project Overview

-**Music Genie** é uma aplicação web moderna que combina **Inteligência Artificial** com **integração musical** para criar uma experiência única de descoberta de música.
-A plataforma permite que usuários criem playlists personalizadas usando prompts naturais ou seleções guiadas, e as salva diretamente em suas contas do Spotify.
+**Music Genie** is a modern web application that combines **Artificial Intelligence** with **music integration** to create a unique music discovery experience.
+The platform allows users to create personalized playlists using natural prompts or guided selections, and saves them directly to their Spotify accounts.

 ### 🎯 **Problema Resolvido**
 - **Descoberta Musical Limitada**: Usuários têm dificuldade em descobrir novas músicas alinhadas com seus gostos